Visiting Artists’ Residency Exhibition

-The second of two Visiting Artist Residency exhibitions in 2018 will feature work by artists Colin Miner & Susy Oliveira.
+We are excited to announce our second of two 2017 – 18 Visiting Artists’ (VA) Residency exhibitions featuring work by Colin Miner and Susy Oliveira.

 A while ago that still feels recent, I learned to walk with a cat.
 We followed many paths, like methodologies, which often offered long waits for things that would not appear.